Thursday, May 26, 2011

 The measure "will safeguard us from future attacks," Senate Republican leader Mitch McConnell of Kentucky said before the vote.
 "By extending this invaluable terror-fighting tool, we're staying ahead" of terrorists who want to attack the U.S., he said.

-The bill's roving-wiretap section allows federal agents to obtain a single warrant to monitor telephone calls of suspects using a series of mobile phones.
+The bill's roving-wiretap section allows federal agents to obtain a single warrant to monitor telephone calls of suspects using a

 In: Regional News